xiaochunma/mxc19912008.github.io/_posts/2016-11-24-house-price.markdown

 <h5>3.
 Feature engineering, selection, modeling and prediction </h5>
 <a href="#top" target="_self">Back to top</a>
 <b> Ruling out outliers</b>
-Firstly, we drop outliers in the train data in case of imprecise prediction.
-To find outliers, we can make scatter plot with each numeric variable and saleprice, and find those extremely irregular ones.
+Firstly, we drop outliers in the train dataset to prevent imprecise prediction.
+To find outliers, we can make scatter plot with each numeric variable to "Saleprice", and find those extremely irregular ones.
 For example, in the GrLivArea variable, there are two obvious outliers when GrLivArea>4500, thus we can rule them out by setting GrLivArea<=4500, or drop out those that are bigger than 4500.
 <img src="\images\GrLivArea_outliers.png">
 <b> Dealing with missing values </b>
-Then, we need to combine train and test together using 'rbind' to uniformize factor levels in these two dataframe(be sure to give NAs to test$SalePrice), which will help us a lot when making predictions.
-By the way, it is also a good time to fill the missing values(except those in SalePrice of test).
+Then, we need to combine train and test dataset together using 'rbind' to uniformize factor levels in these two dataframe(be sure to give NAs to test$SalePrice), which will help us a lot when making predictions.

+By the way, it is a good time to fill the missing values(except those in SalePrice of test).
 Here we can use 'mice' or 'rpart'.
-However, before this we need to decide the meanning of missing values, for example, missing values in "FireplaceQu" means no fireplace means no quality when we check those in "Fireplace", while "LotFrontage" misses its values maybe because of misses of records since a house should has its lot frontage.
+However, before execution we need to figur out the meanning of missing values, for example, missing values in "FireplaceQu" means "no fireplace = no quality" when we check those in "Fireplace", while "LotFrontage" missings is probably due to missings of records since a house should has its lot frontage.
+After figure these out, Let's do missings imputation.
 Below is how I deal with missing values with 'mice' and 'rpart' packages.

 This gives an example of 'mice' imputation
 <pre>